 Here are the top places to stay in Pag for food lovers, beach bums and party-goers.

-- Boutique Hotel Intermezzo really in the middle of Pag Island – Click here to see the rooms.
+- Boutique Hotel Intermezzo is really in the middle of Pag Island – Click here to see the rooms.

 - Joel Hotel offers luxury stay and incredible views – Click here to see the rates.